-MINIMUM BASE SIZE: WIDTH: 910mm x DEPTH: As per above (C) x THICKNESS: Refer to page 8 MINIMUM HEARTH SIZE: WIDTH:1513mm x DEPTH: As per above (B) x THICKNESS: 50mm The unit must be placed centrally within the 1513mm width hearth.
+MINIMUM BASE SIZE: WIDTH: 910mm x DEPTH: As per above (C) x THICKNESS: Refer to page 8 MINIMUM HEARTH SIZE: WIDTH:1110mm x DEPTH: As per above (B) x THICKNESS: 18mm The unit must be placed centrally within the 1110mm width hearth.

-When the unit is raised 149mm or less from floor level, a minimum 1000mm hearth is required beyond all four sides of the unit unless forming an abutment with a wall.
+When the unit is raised 249mm or less from floor level, a minimum 1000mm hearth is required beyond all four sides of the unit unless forming an abutment with a wall.
 The base and hearth shall be constructed in accordance with AS/NZS 2918:2018.

-MINIMUM BASE SIZE: WIDTH: 910mm x DEPTH: As per above (C) x THICKNESS: Refer to page 8 MINIMUM HEARTH SIZE: WIDTH:1400mm x DEPTH: As per above (B) x THICKNESS: 50mm The unit must be placed on the plinth with a projection of 300mm forward of each glass pane.
+MINIMUM BASE SIZE: WIDTH: 910mm x DEPTH: As per above (C) x THICKNESS: Refer to page 8 MINIMUM HEARTH SIZE: WIDTH:1400mm x DEPTH: As per above (B) x THICKNESS: 18mm The unit must be placed centrally within the 1400mm width hearth.

 When using the alternative raised hearth application the unit and hearth must be raised a minimum of 200mm above the floor level.
+The unit must also be placed centrally within the 1400mm width.